0xjarix/solidity-interview-questions/README.md

 So the utilization rate is
 100 / (900 + 100) = 10 % 100 / (900 + 100) = 10%.
 A high ratio signifies that a lot of borrowing is taking place, so interest rates go up to get more people to inject cash into the system.
 A low ratio signifies that demand for borrowing is low, so interest rates go down to encourage more people to borrow cash from the system.
 This follows economic theory's idea of price (the "price" of money is its interest rate) relative to supply and demand.
 57. If a delegatecall is made to a function that reads from an immutable variable, what will the value be?
-    =>
+    => An immutable variable is stored in the bytecode of the implementation contract and it is this value which will be read.
+With a proxy, you can change/upgrade the value of an immutable variable by upgrading to a new implementation.
 58. What is a fee-on-transfer token?
     => token that by fundamental design, takes a percentage of internal commission upon transfer or trade
 59. What is a rebasing token?